learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 ## Service Catalog limitations

-In the previous example, you provisioned an S3 bucket in Amazon Web Services (AWS), but you can create other services such as Databases (RDS) and message brokers (SQS, AMQP).
+In the previous example, you provisioned an S3 bucket in Amazon Web Services (AWS).
+You can also create other services such as Databases (RDS) and message brokers (SQS, AMQP).

 There's one caveat, though.